lzr5198/lzr5198.github.io/_pages/about.md

 ## Research
 I am a proud member of the [ALPACAS Research group](https://amir.goharshady.com/group), which is led by my supervisor and focuses its research on Algorithms, Logic, Program Analysis, Cryptocurrencies and Smart contracts.

 My research focus lies within the intersection of Cryptography and Blockchain, in which I design and implement secure blockchain protocol by leveraging various cryptographic and game-theoretic tools.
-I also work on the cryptographic tools themselves to improve their security..
+I also work on the cryptographic tools themselves to improve their security.
+Prior to that, I also have numerous project and internship experiences in the AI field

 <link rel="stylesheet" type="text/css" href="/assets/css/mystyle.css">
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">